divad1196/cv_david_hugoframework/content/CV/skills.md

   * Web (Springboot)

 ### 6. Kotlin
-Learned the basics of how to create an android app.
+Learned the basics of how to create a native android app.

 ### 7. SQL
 I am comfortable with the old standard and the Postgres' flavor, but since I saw [modern SQL](https://modern-sql.com/), I think I have some more to learn before being statisfied with my level.